 Several factors contribute to that persistent burning sensation in your feet.
-Here are some of the most common causes:
+Here are some of the many possible causes of feet burning.

 1. Peripheral Neuropathy

-One of the most frequent causes of burning is peripheral neuropathy, a condition resulting from damage to the peripheral nerves.
-Peripheral neuropathy can be triggered by various factors, such as diabetes, injury, infections, or exposure to toxins (including heavy alcohol use or smoking).
-Diabetic neuropathy, in particular, is a common culprit, as high blood sugar levels can damage the nerves over time, leading to feet burning and numbness.
+One of the most frequent causes of a burning feeling and severe pain is peripheral neuropathy, a condition resulting from damage to the peripheral nerves.
+Peripheral neuropathy can be triggered by various health problems and factors, such as diabetes, injury, infections, peripheral artery disease, chronic kidney disease, long-term high blood sugar, or exposure to toxic chemicals (including alcohol use disorder or smoking), and chronic kidney disease can also cause burning sensations in the feet.
+Diabetic neuropathy, in particular, is a common culprit, as high blood sugar levels can damage the nerve tissue over time, triggering symptoms and leading to you to feel burning and numbness.

 Symptoms of Peripheral Neuropathy Include:

-If you suspect peripheral neuropathy as the cause of your burning, it’s crucial to seek medical advice for effective management.
+If you suspect peripheral neuropathy as the cause of your burning, it’s crucial to seek medical advice for effective management and a thorough examination of your medical history.

 2. Nerve Entrapment causing burning feet

 Nerve entrapment, also known as nerve compression, can lead to a burning sensation.
-Conditions such as tarsal tunnel syndrome involve compression of the tibial nerve within the tarsal tunnel (located on the inner side of the ankle).
-This compression can create a painful, tingling, or burning sensation in the feet and can often worsen with prolonged standing, walking, or certain foot positions.
+Conditions such as tarsal tunnel syndrome involve compression of the tibial nerve within the tarsal tunnel (located on the inner side of the ankle), and bone spurs can contribute to that compression.
+This can create symptoms such as a painful, tingling, or burning sensation in the feet and can often worsen with prolonged standing, walking, or certain foot positions.

-Morton’s Neuroma is also very common and occures in the nerves between the toes.
+Morton’s Neuroma is also very common and occurs in the nerves between the toes.
+More serious injuries, like spinal cord injury or spinal cord compression, may also cause a referred peripheral neuropathy.

 Signs of Nerve Entrapment Include: